Budget session concludes; productivity suffers due to daily adjournments, disruptions | Politics

 The Budget session of Parliament ended on Thursday amid noisy protests by the Opposition over the Adani issue, a matter which virtually washed out the 25-day-long second leg and all six bills including the crucial Finance Bill were passed without any debate.

-The Rajya Sabha recorded its lowest productivity since 2019, functioning only around for 24 per cent of its scheduled time.
-In the Monsoon Session of 2021, its productivity was around 28 per cent.
+As both the houses were adjourned sine die, the productivity of Lok Sabha was 34.38 per cent, the only time it was lower was in the Monsoon Session of 2021, while Rajya Sabha worked for around 24 per cent of its scheduled time, according to a think-tank.

-When Lok Sabha Speaker Om Birla and Rajya Sabha Chairman Jagdeep Dhankhar were delivering their valedictory addresses in the respective House, opposition members were raising slogans.
+When Lok Sabha Speaker Om Birla and Rajya Sabha Chairman Jagdeep Dhankhar were delivering their valedictory addresses in the respective Houses, opposition members were raising slogans.

 While the Opposition pressed for a probe by a joint parliamentary committee into the Adani issue, BJP members countered by demanding an apology by Congress leader Rahul Gandhi for his ''democracy in danger'' remark made in the United Kingdom.